 CEO's undisclosed conflict of interest that emerges only when you cross-reference deleted LinkedIn profiles with shell company registrations across jurisdictions.

-Regulatory violations in foreign subsidiaries — local reporting existed but was suppressed.
+Regulatory violations in foreign subsidiaries, local reporting existed but was suppressed.
 Web archives show deleted government notices that standard DD misses.

-Same entity reports different numbers in EU filings vs US filings — different accounting standards, discoverable only by cross-referencing regulatory databases in multiple languages.
+Same entity reports different numbers in EU filings vs US filings, different accounting standards, discoverable only by cross-referencing regulatory databases in multiple languages.

-Founder's history at previous startup shows evidence of fraud in archived forum posts, deleted news articles, and contradictory SEC filings — current background checks miss it.
+Founder's history at previous startup shows evidence of fraud in archived forum posts, deleted news articles, and contradictory SEC filings, current background checks miss it.

 Most systems treat claims as true or false, consistent or contradictory.
-Reality is directional — the same claim can be true in one jurisdiction, false in another; consistent at T₁, contradictory at T₂.
+Reality is directional, the same claim can be true in one jurisdiction, false in another; consistent at T₁, contradictory at T₂.

 Logical: Claim A directly negates Claim B. Temporal: Source changed their story between T₁ and T₂.
 Jurisdictional: Different numbers in different regulatory filings.
 Federative: Human sources say X, AI-amplified sources say Y.

 Every piece of intelligence is cryptographically anchored with source, timestamp, and content hash.
-When a webpage disappears, when a profile is scrubbed, when a filing is amended — you have the original with proof it existed at time T.
+When a webpage disappears, when a profile is scrubbed, when a filing is amended, you have the original with proof it existed at time T.

-Track how claims flow through agent federations — networks of human and AI actors.
+Track how claims flow through agent federations, networks of human and AI actors.
 See who amplified it, who suppressed it, which AI models have it in their training data, what RLHF preferences shaped outputs.

 Same person, company, or asset appears differently across jurisdictions and languages.
 We resolve identities, enrich with corporate data (employees, revenue, organizational structure), and flag shell companies, undisclosed beneficial owners, and sanctioned entities.
-When PE Firm A investigates Company X, and Law Firm B investigates Company Y, patterns emerge that neither would see alone.
-Privacy-preserving learning creates collective investigation intelligence.

 Symphoria’s chat interface offers an intuitive, interactive experience for legal professionals, powered by agentic workflows.
 Each hypothesis is managed by a dedicated Case Manager agent, ensuring seamless case management and thorough, focused investigations